 A golfing holiday in the five clubs near Bologna (Golf Club Bologna, Casalunga Golf & Resort, Golf Club Monteveglio, Golf Club Le Fonti, Golf Club Molino del Pero) gives you the chance to visit the Regional Enoteca of Emilia-Romagna in Dozza, where you can sip regional wines like Pignoletto, paired with snacks like mortadella.
 Close to the centre of Bologna is FICO Eataly World, the world’s largest food-themed park.

 PGI and PDO products abound in Emilia more than in any other part of the region.
-Divided into the provinces of Modena, Parma, Reggio Emilia and Piacenza, golf lovers can enjoy nine courses (Castell’Arquato Golf Club, Croara Country Club, La Rocca Golf Club, Golf Salsomaggiore Terme, Reggio Emilia Golf, Matilde di Canossa Golf, San Valentino Golf Club, Golf Club Santo Stefano, Modena Golf & Country Club and Monte Cimone Golf Club), and countless traditional dishes.
+Divided into the provinces of Modena, Parma, Reggio Emilia and Piacenza, golf lovers can enjoy ten courses (Croara Country Club, Golf Salsomaggiore Terme, Golf del Ducato, Reggio Emilia Golf, Matilde di Canossa Golf, San Valentino Golf Club, Golf Club Santo Stefano, Modena Golf & Country Club e Monte Cimone Golf Club), and countless traditional dishes.

 A typical meat platter in Emilia contains cured pork products like coppa and pancetta piacentina, Parma ham and coppa, Modena ham and much, much more.